ElraysSoftware/STM32_NUCLEO_F446RE_DS3231_RTC/SECURITY.md

 ## Reporting a Vulnerability
 Report security concerns to elrays@sbcglobal.net.
 Be patient.
-I may not respond immediately.
+It may take some time to ger a response.